Australian Institute of Health and Welfare (2022) National Core Maternity Indicators, AIHW, Australian Government, accessed 04 February 2023.

-Chart title: Third and fourth degree tears for all vaginal first births, by State/territory of birth and all Australia, 2013 to 2019.
+Third and fourth degree tears for all vaginal first births, by State/territory of birth and all Australia, 2013 to 2020.

-This chart shows the proportion of third and fourth degree tears in mothers for all vaginal first births, by state/territory of birth, 2013 to 2019.
+This chart shows the proportion of third and fourth degree tears in mothers for all vaginal first births, by state/territory of birth, 2013 to 2020.
 Data can be viewed for each state/territory of birth, and for all Australia.
-The proportion of third and fourth degree tears for all vaginal first births, for all Australia, showed little change with 5.2% in 2013 to 5.0% in 2019.
+The proportion of third and fourth degree tears for all vaginal first births, for all Australia, has fluctuated around 5% with 5.2% in 2013 and 4.8% in 2020.
 The chart also includes an option to display data for third and fourth degree tears for all vaginal births.
-The proportion of third and fourth degree tears for all vaginal births, in Australia, has remained steady with 3.0% in 2013 and 2.9% in 2019.
+The proportion of third and fourth degree tears for all vaginal births, in Australia, has remained steady with 3.0% in 2013 and 2.9% in 2020.

-Severe perineal trauma is associated with maternal morbidity such as perineal pain, incontinence and subsequent difficult or painful sexual intercourse, and rarely, recto-vaginal fistula (RCOG 2015).
+Severe perineal trauma is associated with maternal morbidity such as perineal pain, incontinence and subsequent difficult or painful sexual intercourse, and rarely, recto-vaginal fistula (RCOG 2015; ACSQHC 2021).
 The significant psychological effects of severe perineal trauma are under-researched but likely to be significant for many women in this situation (Priddis et al. 2013).

 Risk factors during the antenatal period associated with an increased incidence of severe perineal trauma include nulliparity, young maternal age, ethnicity and poor nutritional status, high fetal weight, as well as previous experience of perineal tear (Dahlen et al. 2013).
 Intrapartum risk factors include fetal malpresentation (for example occipito-posterior position), episiotomy (especially midline), instrumental vaginal birth, prolonged second stage of labour, birth position and shoulder dystocia (Eskandar & Shet 2009; Hartman et al. 2005; Kudish et al. 2008; O’Mahony et al. 2010).